 Are Fatal Flaws the Rule?

-We had a placement that took a factory from consistently late orders to on time delivery in a period of months.
+Early in our company history, we had a placement that took a factory from consistently late orders to on time delivery in a period of months.
 Three years and lots of effort with various leaders had not done that.

 In Shakespearean Tragedies, the protagonist always has a fatal flaw.
 A search for our blind spots means getting feedback as much and as varied as practical, so the flaw does not have to be fatal.
-Think is Macbeth had a wise counselor or a gentle wife.
+Think if Macbeth had a wise counselor or a gentle wife.
 Further, the fatal flaw may only appear in a very particular setting, so it is unseen until the specific situation appears.
 So this factory leader failed due to a gap in his teachability in context.
 He learned so much that he was no longer open as I guess he had been when younger.

 So teachability often trumps great leadership as it is more able to cover its fatal flaws when they appear at unexpected times just like the flaw suddenly emerged in Macbeth.
 Worst things appear in the dark and are unmasked when brought to light.
 Denial is a certain sign of someone we will not recommend to our clients.
 We continue to learn from such experiences and gather our combined thinking to use them.

 I think it might help others to think as leaders as to what our individual fatal flaw might be and how we might run from it.
+After that placement we emphasized teachablity even more and found better ways to verify it.